wangyirun123/lxfwiki/readme.txt

 git changed small.
 Creating a new branch is quick.
 Creating a new branch is quick & simple
-Creating a new branch is quick AND simple. new fenzhiaddddd managerrrrrrr aaaaaaaaaaaaaaaaaaaaaaaaaaa
+Creating a new branch is quick ANDand simple. new fenzhiaddddd managerrrrrrr aaaaaaaaaaaaaaaaaaaaaaaaaaa